bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: Time domain data in processing buffer (TIME)

 Description:
-`CD` performs a convolution difference apodization on an FID.
+`CD` performs a convolution difference apodization on an FID in the visible processing buffer.
 The apodization function applied to the FID is given by:

     apodization = EM(narrow) - wfract*EM(wide)

 Note that `CD` yields the same result as separately exponentially line broadening the original FID using `EM`, scaling the wide result using `SC` and subtracting the two resulting FID's.
-This apodization is useful for separating out spectral components with greatly different line widths and for masking the effects of probe ring-down. `CD` does not require the user to be viewing the processing block (`VIEW PRO`), but apodization is only performed on the processing block.
-The narrow line broadening narrow and the wide line broadening wide are real numbers expressed in the current default frequency units (as displayed and set by `UNIT /FREQ /DFLT`).
-If either of these parameters are not specified, RNMR will prompt for its value with 0.0 as the default.
+This apodization is useful for separating out spectral components with greatly different line widths and for masking the effects of probe ring-down.
+The narrow line broadening and the wide line broadening are expressed in the current default frequency units (as displayed and set by `UNIT /FREQ /DFLT`).
+If either of these parameters are not specified, RNMR will prompt for it with 0.0 as a default.
 Each linewidth entered must be between -1000 Hz and 1000 Hz, inclusive.
-The parameter wfract specifies the fraction of the wide component (with linewidth "wide") in the apodization.
+The parameter wfract specifies the fraction of the wide component in the apodization.
 This fraction is a real number between 0.0 and 1.0, inclusive.
-If wfract is not specified, then RNMR will prompt for its value with 0.000 as the default.
+If wfract is not specified RNMR will prompt for it with 0.0 as the default.

-The apodization vector is calculated for each data point according to the formula:

-    VEC(N) = EXP(-PI*L1*T(N)) - WFRACT*EXP(-PI*L2*T(N))         N=1,...,SIZE

-where L1 and L2 are the narrow and wide line widths, respectively, and T(N) is the time value of data point N in the FID.
-Each block of the processing buffer is separately multiplied by the apodization vector VEC(N), yielding an apodized complex FID.
-If the processing buffer is currently visible, `CD` always updates the display upon completion.
 ## CHN
 Map logical and physical channels to one another